The Coolest Haircuts From Around The World

-It's no secret that we love a new hair trend, be it sustainable hair salons, a colour refresh, scalp facials or an updated cut.
-While it's great to have our fingers on the pulse of what's trending in salons, we have to recognise that on a global scale, hair trends don't shift nearly as fast.
+It's no secret that we get a bit trend obsessed here in the good ol' U.S. of A. Every time Gigi Hadid steps out with a new shade of buttery blonde highlights or Kerry Washington debuts a variation of her textured bob, we start screen-shotting.
+While it's great to have our fingers on the pulse of what's rolling out of the coolest stateside salons, we have to recognize that on a global scale, hair trends don't shift nearly as fast.

 In fact, in many major international cities, what's popular tends to be more classic — and less of a flash in the pan.
 These international looks tend stick around for longer, meaning they're a great source of inspiration if you want your cut to last for months.

-Read on to see the coolest hairstyles that have made a name for themselves in 13 international cities.
-All cuts featured are achievable, and more than just a good Insta-story — these are long-standing classics.
+Read on to see the raddest hairstyles that have made a name for themselves in 13 international cities.
+All 53 cuts are cool, achievable, and more than just a good Insta-story — these are instant classics.